 You can obviously serve it with tortilla chips for a gluten-free, Tex-Mex appetizer.
 But, this is fabulous as crostini for a more fancy occasion.

 Either way, if you have leftovers in your fridge the next day, I highly recommend you have guacamole toast for breakfast.
 Just toast some bread and spread on this guac.
-Oh, and add an egg or two, like I did with these Basted Eggs with Guacamole Toast.

 (Recipe Source: Inspired by the cherry Gorgonzola guacamole with candied walnuts at Barrio in Cleveland)